• Skip to primary navigation

 A bag of frozen Kirkland 100% grss-fed beef patties.

 If you are looking for grass-fed beef then you will have to go with the frozen patties.
 Neither of the fresh beef offerings are grass-fed.
-This patties also have the most fat in them of any ground meat offerings at Costco.
+These patties also have the most fat in them of any ground meat offerings at Costco.

-🍔 My Burger Recommendation - Either pick the fresh ground beef at $3.99 a pound for the best value or go with the frozen grass-fed burger patties because of their fat content and being grass-fed meat.
+🍔 My Burger Recommendation - Either pick the fresh ground beef at $5.99 a pound for the best value or go with the frozen grass-fed burger patties because of their fat content and being grass-fed meat.

 Packages of Butterball All natural Fresh Ground turkey

-🦃 Ground Turkey
+🦃 Ground Turkey for Burgers

-Butterball Ground Turkey $24.99 for 4-1.7 lb units ($3.69/lb)
+Butterball or Other Brand Ground Turkey$24.99 for 4-1.7 lb units ($3.69/lb)

-Fulton Valley Farms Organic Ground Turkey (93% Lean)$19.99 for 2-1.5 lbs ($6.67/lb)
+Fulton Valley Farms or Other Brand Organic Ground Turkey (93% Lean)$19.99 for 2-1.5 lbs ($6.67/lb)

-Columbus Seasoned Turkey Burgers $12.49 for 3lb box ($4.16/lb)
+Columbus Seasoned Turkey Burgers $14.74 for 3lb box ($4.91/lb)

 Over in the freezer department I have seen already seasoned frozen turkey burgers.
 They are a little more money than the Butterball.